Red and Yellow Pepper Soup

 3 small potatoes peeled and sliced

-5 c chicken stock (preferably low fat and low sodium)
+5 c chicken stock (preferably low fat and low sodium) (can sub for vegetable stock)

 4 tsp unsalted butter